jdijt/software-testing---PT_MA2_1/Lab4/final/Assignment7-report.md

 # Test report for Assignment 7
+The total amount of time spent by two persons on this Lab exercise is 7 hours.

 ## Source
 The source is located in the file `Assignment7.hs`, which includes the source from Assignment 5 and 6 (`Assignment5.hs` and `Assignment6.hs`).